MultiSafepay/docs/content/my-account/partner-account/api-onboarding/_index.md

 - [Notification URL](/developer/api/notification-url)
 - Contact details for customer support

-The API returns an API key.
+The API returns an API key for the website.

 ## Screening and approval